Homi (tool): Outside Korea

 The common homi in Korea is emerging as an "it" item abroad.
 It is being reinterpreted as a revolutionary farming tool.
 It is also emerging as a farming tool that gardeners use outside Korea.
 Homi is sometimes written with a hyphen as ho-mi outside Korea.
-On the site Amazon, over 130 companies sell homi.
+Over 130 companies sell homi on Amazon.

 On YouTube, guide videos are available to explain how to use a homi.
 A farmer outside Korea began to introduce digging the soil with homi and removing weeds while gardening.

 Gardeners' attention to homi outside Korea is due to the high demand for equipment that can do delicate work in the United States where the landscape culture has developed.
 Most people used shovels to plow fields before they knew homi.
 Due to the fact that the scope of digging the land is large, the crops had unwanted scratches and people also used much power.
 However, homi can only dig in the ground of the desired part, and has the advantage of being able to cut grass like a knife at a time.

 In 2018, it gained traction abroad, mainly the United States, and orders began to pour in.
 It was later proclaimed the hottest gardening tool of spring 2019 by Quartz.

 In popular culture, homis were referenced during the 62nd Annual Grammy Awards, when RM from BTS performed a new verse for Old Town Road with Lil Nas X, called "Seoul Town Road".
-In the context of hip-hop, homi is also a homophone of homie, usually a term for a friend used often in hip-hop.
+Homi is also a homophone of homie, a term for a friend used often in hip-hop.
 BTS confirmed the wordplay on Twitter: "Seoul Town Road with my Ho-Mi @LilNasX", along with a picture of a homi.